mindeby/quickstart2/content/post-02.md

 ---
-title: "My Second Post"
+title: "This is the title of my second post"
 date: 2019-10-15T10:28:31+02:00
 draft: true
-whodoneit: "I did"
+whodoneit: "he did it"
 ---

 This is my second post